-This bill proposes significant amendments to Minnesota's election scheduling and procedures, particularly by aligning the state primary date with the presidential primary nomination date.
-It establishes that the state primary will occur on the first Tuesday in March during even-numbered years, except in presidential election years when it coincides with the presidential nomination primary.
-The bill also introduces a requirement for separate ballots for the presidential nomination primary and the state primary in those years.
-Additionally, it modifies deadlines for establishing combined polling places and alters the timeline for municipalities and school districts to adopt resolutions regarding primaries, with notifications now required by October prior to the election year.
+This bill proposes significant changes to Minnesota's election scheduling and procedures, particularly by aligning the state primary date with the presidential primary nomination date.
+It amends various sections of the Minnesota Statutes, including sections 204B.14, 204D.03, and 205A.03, establishing that the state primary will now occur on the first Tuesday of March in even-numbered years and coincide with the presidential nomination primary in presidential election years.
+The bill also introduces provisions for separate ballots for the presidential nomination primary and the state primary, allowing voters to participate in one or both elections.

 Statutes affected: Introduction: 204B.14, 204B.21, 204C.10, 204D.03, 204D.05, 204D.08, 204D.09, 204D.28, 205.065, 205A.03, 205A.11, 206.61, 206.82, 207A.12, 207A.13